 WIPP’s Red Mine Rescue Team, which also participated in the national championship, placed sixth in the first aid competition, which requires individuals to deal with medical emergency techniques.

 The National Mine Rescue Championship is held every other year.
 Teams are tested on knowledge of mine gases, ventilation, first-aid, miner recovery, and firefighting.
 Points are deducted according to the types and seriousness of infractions.
 In other words, teams are penalized more for life-threatening mistakes than for minor procedural mistakes.

 Federal law requires every operating mine in the United States to have access to two mine rescue teams.
-Mine rescuers are highly trained specialists with life-saving skills they hope they'll never need to use.
+Mine rescuers are highly-trained specialists with life-saving skills they hope they'll never need to use.
 In addition to rescue capabilities, WIPP’s Blue and Red mine rescue teams support (and are supported by) personnel from area potash mines through Memorandums of Understanding.
-This ensures that mines in the same region have access to capable, highly trained personnel in the event of an emergency.
+This ensures that mines in the same region have access to capable, highly-trained teams in the event of an emergency.

 Reports and Plans

 AIB Investigation Report on the February 5 Fire